carlo-bruno/ga-wdi23-project-1/README.md

 By the end of this, our board will have non-zero values in it, and our draw functions will render them accordingly.

+#### New Kid on the Block
+And there's me trying to be clever on my documentation.
+HAHA.

+*'What happens to the piece when it locks?
+How are you making another piece appear at the top?'* Function `resetPiece()` changes the position of the active piece to the top of the board.
+It also sets a new matrix from our piece randomizer.
+The active piece is just being moved and changed the whole game! *"Smokes and mirrors" wink wink*

 #### Check Collision
 Although quite simple logically, function `collideCheck()` is probably the trickiest to implement in this game.
 I did not have it fully functioning until day 4 of project week.